 A question commonly posed is, "When is my child old enough to begin hiking and camping?"
 The answer depends on your child.
 No two personalities are the same; no two children the same.
 What may work for one family may not work for another.

-The following guidelines can help you decide when and where to introduce your child to the great outdoors, but please remember that the only firm guide is each child’s particular personality and physical condition.
-Whatever the activity, you must let her pace herself.
+The following guidelines can help you decide when and where to introduce your child to the great outdoors, but please remember that the only firm guide is each child's particular personality and physical condition.
+Whatever the activity, you must let them pace themselves.

 - Toddler: Between the ages of 2 and 4, children are still getting used to the idea of being on two points of balance and not four.
 Short hikes between half a mile and 2 miles are ideal as long as the terrain is flat and secure to walk on.
 Take regular walks in a neighborhood park to get a feel for your child's attention span.
 Expect a focused attention span of around 10 minutes for younger children and up to 30 minutes for older children.